 6-Finance your business

 There’s a lot of ways to finance a small business, even a startup.
 But especially with a startup, you are not going to get money from a traditional bank.
-You will need to explore alternatives.
+You will need to consider alternatives.

-You also need to be fully prepared before approaching any potential financing source, including being able to explain how much money you need, how you are going to pay it back, and why your business is going to succeed.
+You also need to be fully prepared before approaching any potential financing source, including being able to explain how much money you need, how you are going to pay the money back, and why your business is going to succeed.
 Your background and how you present yourself will also make a big difference.

 For more check out my course, Start-a-Business 101.
 I give you every possible way to finance your business and I explain the ins and outs of each alternative.
 Plus I show you how to prepare for presentations to potential investors and lenders.